soumya997/yangcha.github.io/_posts/2017-04-05-Caffe-Conda3.md

 title: Install Caffe With Anaconda (Python 3 version)
 ---

-If you want to install [Caffe](http://caffe.berkeleyvision.org/) on Ubuntu 16.04 along with Anaconda3(Python 3.6 version), here is an installation guide:
+If you want to install [Caffe](http://caffe.berkeleyvision.org/) on Ubuntu 16.04 along with Anaconda (Python 3.6 version), here is an installation guide:

 # Install Nvidia driver and Cuda (Optional)